 It is important to realize that substance use disorders are based on multifaceted complexities.
 Furthermore, the human brain’s reactions to any particular drug are vastly dynamic and considering how it develops during adolescence and young adulthood, the developmental period of drug exposure is an important gateway to consider.

 My own work showed that marijuana smoking in teenage years was a gateway to smoking.
 Cigarette smoking could follow or precede marijuana smoking.
 But, learning how to inhale drug vapors was a critical event, not to be trivialized,

-Such coinciding drug-drug interactions also extends to the possibility of adolescent nicotine exposure upon future psychostimulant use.
+Such coinciding drug interactions also extend to the possibility of adolescent nicotine exposure upon future psychostimulant use.
 Similarly, adolescent cannabinoid exposure sensitizes an individual to opioid but not psychostimulant use.

 Increasing research efforts have recently been focused upon the importance of gender in addiction vulnerability.
 Human studies indicate males to be more at risk for substance use disorders even though females presented greater sensitivity to the supporting properties of drugs.
 Data, however, still remains limited to draw any definitive conclusions.